tomaspietravallo/sparkar-admin-panel/README.md

     // 2 - 3
 });

-// If the "password" is inputted correcly, then... 👇 AP.then(async ()=>{
+// If the "password" is inputted correctly, then... 👇 AP.then(async ()=>{
     NativeUI.slider.visible = true;
     Patches.inputs.setScalar('secret-setting', NativeUI.slider.value);